hlavacs/ViennaGameJobSystem/README.md

 ## Finishing and Continuing Jobs
+A job starting children defines a parent-child relationship with them.
+Since children can start children themselves, the result is a call tree of jobs running possibly in parallel on the CPU cores.
+In order to enable synchronization without blocking threads, the concept of "finishing" is introduced.

+A parent synchronizes with its children through this non-blocking finishing process.
+If all children of a parent have finished and the parent additionally ends and returns, then it finishes itself.
+A job that finishes notifies it own parent of its finishing, thus enabling its parent to finish itself, and so on.
+This way, the event of finishing finally reaches the root of the job tree.

+In C++ functions, children are started with the schedule() command, which is non-blocking.
+The waiting occurs after the parent function returns and ends itself.
+The job related to the parent remains in the system, and waits for its children to finish (if there are any).
+After finishing, the job notifies its own parent, and may start a continuation, which is another job that was previously defined by calling continuation().

+If the parent is a coro, then children are spawned by calling the co_await operator.
+Here the coro waits until all children have finished and resumes right after the co_await.
+Since the coro continues, it does not finish yet.
+Only after calling co_return, the coro finishes, and notifies its own parent.
+A coro should NOT call continuation()!

 ## Never use Pointers and References to Local Variables in Functions - only in Coroutines!
 It is important to notice that running Functions is completely decoupled.
 When running a parent, its children do not have the guarantee that the parent will continue running during their life time.
 Instead it is likely that a parent stops running and all its local variables go out of context, while its children are still running.
 Thus, parent Functions should NEVER pass pointers or references to variables that are LOCAL to them.
 Instead, in the dependency tree, everything that is shared amongst jobs and especially passed to children as parameter must be either passed by value, or points or refers to GLOBAL data structures or heaps.